qcr/armer/README.md

 The key parameters to define here are:
 * name: namespace to be used
 * model: robotics toolbox robot model to use
 * backend type: roboticstoolbox.backends.Swift.Swift will launch the Swift simulator.
-Use armer.backends.ROS.ROS to use a physical model
+Use armer.backends.ROS.ROS to use a physical system

 Other parameters can also be set:
 | Field Name | Description | Example |